How to be an NROC Coach

 For technical assistance, please visit this page.

-All applicants will be notified of the results of applications via email and successful applicants will receive a membership card mailed to his residential address.
+All applicants will be notified of the results of applications via email.

 Please note that due to a high volume of applications, it may take between 3 to 4 weeks for your application to be processed (this may take longer if your application was found to be incomplete).